Gordon Bellamy

 Gordon P. Bellamy (born November 9, 1970) is an American video game executive.
 He has over 19 years of experience and leadership in the interactive entertainment industry.
 Gordon was the executive director of the International Game Developers Association from August 2010 until July 2012.

 Childhood

 Bellamy was born in Washington, D.C., and raised in Reston, Virginia.
-Gordon attended Beauvoir School and Kent Gardens, where he was a member of Shainisville, a 3rd grade gifted and talented class taught by Lara Shainis.
+Gordon attended Beauvoir School and Kent Gardens, where he was a member of Shainisville, a 3rd grade class taught by Lara Shainis.
 Shainisville alumni include Andy Gavin, Gary Shenk, and Sarah Hung Ying.
 He went on to attend the Johns Hopkins University's Center for Talented Youth and Duke University's Talent Identification Program.
 In 1984, Gordon was a member of the National Champion Mathcounts Team from Virginia, who won the inaugural competition.

 Gordon attended South Lakes High School, Phillips Exeter Academy, the Virginia Governor's Schools Program and St. Paul's School.
 In 1987, he was chosen to join the prestigious Research Science Institute.